edineisantos/build-ml-pipeline-for-short-term-rental-prices/README.md

 Then commit your change, make a new release (for example ``1.0.1``) and retry (of course you need to use ``-v 1.0.1`` when calling mlflow this time).
 Now the run should succeed and voit la', you have trained your new model on the new data.

+## Weights & Biases
+[Weights & Biases](https://www.wandb.com/) is a tool designed for machine learning practitioners that aids in experiment tracking, project collaboration, and result visualization.
+It enables users to monitor their machine learning code, system metrics, and model performance seamlessly.
+The [provided link](https://wandb.ai/edineisantos/nyc_airbnb) contains the execution pipeline specifically designed for this project.

 ## License